 Planning is not about losing control, but rather gaining control.
 If nothing is done, then control will certainly be lost.
-If you act and make both types of lasting power of attorney and a will, you can decide:
+If you act and make both types of lasting power of attorney and a will (and possibly an advance directive), you can decide:

 - who makes decisions for you

 - about what

 What you can do now

 Planning for elderly care is important.
 It needs to be done as soon as possible.